jpurdie/gitflow/README.md

     ```sh
     $ git tag
     ```
-7. Mark with new tag (usually by incrementing 1) and push to GitHub
+7. Mark with new tag (usually by incrementing 1) and push to remote server

     ```sh
     $ git tag -a <newTag> -m 'commit comments'